D-Novruzov/eulon-nexus/README.md

 https://github.com/user-attachments/assets/6f13bd45-d6e9-4f4e-a360-ceb66f41c741

+## Project focus:

+- A privacy focus, zero cost and efficient tool to create knowledge graph from codebases within the browser.
+- Knowledge Graph creation useful for both humans and AI agents.
+- A way to index the codebase within the browser making if lot faster and cheaper than using embedings model to create vector based embedings and traditional RAG based retrieval
+- Ae efficient tool to understand a codebase by knowledge graph visualization and Graph RAG chatbot for accurate context retrieval

+## AI Focus:

+ - Compute blast radius for a function or module change, enumerate affected endpoints/tests, and plan safe edits
+ - Start from a failing symbol and traverse callers/callees and imports to isolate the real fault line faster than grep or embeddings alone.
+ - Detect orphaned nodes, unresolved imports, and unused functions with simple graph queries
+ - Onboarding, audits and spot forbidden dependencies or layer violation quickly.

 ## Current Work in Progress:

 - Ollama support
 - Export as csv ( for both node and relation table )
+- Context engineering
+- Figuring out a way to setup CFG ( Control Flow Graph ) and use it in AI context

 ## Features